Benchmarking Administrative and Support Services

 This exercise provides an annual Administrative and Support (A&S) service benchmarking service to larger government agencies to support them to make value for money assessments, with target-setting, and the tracking of improvements over time.

-The fourth annual benchmarking report - Administrative & Support Services Benchmarking Report for the Financial Year 2012/13 - was released on 28 May 2014.
+The fifth annual benchmarking report - Administrative & Support Services Benchmarking Report for the Financial Year 2013/14 - was released on 7 August 2015.
 It provides information on the cost, efficiency, and effectiveness of A&S services across the State sector.
-Results cover five A&S service functions across larger departments and crown entities over three reporting periods (Financial Years, 2010/11,2011/12, 2012/13).
-The NZ full cohort agency results for FY 2012/13 are available, along with individual agency results, including data, metrics and comparators..

 Consistent performance information across agencies gives transparency over a significant area of expenditure and provides an evidence base for assessing performance.

 One part of delivering better public services is ensuring money is not unnecessarily spent on A&S administration, when redirecting it to frontline services would yield better results.
 By tracking changes each year, we can see if investment in A&S change programmes are delivering results.

 The benchmarking reports are an important step towards transparency and scrutiny of government services, and future reports will keep an eye on how the State sector is tracking towards the goal of reducing costs and improving efficiency and effectiveness of A&S services for the New Zealand State sector.

 Thinking of self assessing?